jacobmix/moonlight-chrome/documentation.md

 # Troubleshooting

+## Chrome

+Make sure Chrome is up to date: `chrome://settings/help`

+Check if Video Decoding, and WebGL are supported or enabled: `chrome://gpu`

+## GeForce Experiance

+Make sure GeForce Experiance, and video drivers are up to date.

 Make sure GameStream is on in GeForce Experiance:
-![GFE GameStream on]https://user-images.githubusercontent.com/5995327/27591217-4ec77ab6-5b51-11e7-8c9a-f1dcf22ecfb9.png "GeForce Experiance > Settings > wait for left tabs to load > Shield > GameStream > On")
+GeForce Experiance > Settings > wait for left tabs to load > Shield > GameStream > On (Green)

+YourLocalIPHere:47989/serverinfo

+nvstreamer.exe